 8. Derek Brunson (16-5)

-Technically, Brunson is riding a two-fight losing streak, but most would agree he beat Anderson Silva when they met at UFC 208 and was robbed of the decision.
+Technically, Brunson has lost two straight, but most would agree he beat Anderson Silva when they met at UFC 208 and was robbed of the decision.
 So, no harm to his ranking here.

 9. Lyoto Machida (21-6)